-o Kosher salt and ground black pepper
+o Kosher or sea salt and ground black pepper

 o 3 Tbsp. oil for browning

 Mississippi Ranch Ingredients:

 o 1 tsp. dried dill

 1. Preheat oven to 275 degrees (if using a slow cooker, skip this step and see below).

 2. Season roast on all sides with salt and pepper.